Ibejii

-Ibejii is a British-Nigerian altenative and Afro-soul singer-songwriter, whose full-length 5th studio album Intermission won the Best alternative album at the Headies Awards of 2022.
+Ibejii is a British-Nigerian alternative and afro-soul singer-songwriter, whose fifth studio album, Intermission, won the Best alternative album at the Headies Awards of 2022.

 Early life

 Born in London, England, and raised between the Northern Nigeria and the United Kingdom.
-Ibejii grew up with his siblings and grew up with a sense of abandonment because his parents were very into each other and was discrete with their feud where one of them would often leave the country for days or weeks to escape each other.
+Ibejii grew up with his siblings and grew up with a sense of abandonment because his parents were discrete with their feud, where one of them would often leave the country for days or weeks to escape each other.

-Ibejii studied law at the university, he has a twin brother and grew up listening to rock, jùjú, electronic music, jazz and R&B. An essential part of his music-making journey which influences his African and international motifs stems from Yoruba culture and from a musical household that favoured the rich mix tunes of 60s, 70s and 80s.
+Ibejii studied law at the university, he has a twin brother and grew up listening to rock, jùjú, electronic music, jazz and R&B. An essential part of his music-making journey which influences his African and international motifs stems from Yoruba culture and from a musical household that favoured the rich mix tunes of 1960s, 1970s and 1980s.

 Career

 2016: Early beginnings

 Ibejii's stage name is rooted from and inspired by coming into this world as a twin.
 In 2016, he released his debut single titled "Ayanfe" which is in Yoruba language.
 According to Premium Times, "Ayanfe" is solidly rooted in the western Nigerian culture, renowned for its high incidence of twins and musical giants.